 The Peer Mentorship Program pairs first year students with upper year mentors.
 Mentors act as a source of guidance for matters of both academic and non-academic nature.
 The Peer Mentorship Program strongly believes that the establishment of a relationship between first year students and upper year students is essential to fostering an inclusive community within the law school.
 First-year students are given the option of requesting an Aboriginal peer mentor.

-Additionally, the Aboriginal Law Program hosts events where Aboriginal students can connect with Aboriginal lawyers, including a welcome dinner at a distinguished alumni’s home, an opportunity to attend the Indigenous Bar Association Conference and various speaking engagements hosted by lawyers and academics.
+Additionally, the Aboriginal Law Program hosts events where Aboriginal students can connect with Aboriginal lawyers, including a welcome dinner at a distinguished alumni’s home, an opportunity to attend the annual Indigenous Bar Association Conference and various speaking engagements hosted by lawyers and academics.
 Upper-year students in the Aboriginal Law Students Association tend to serve as informal mentors for the first year Aboriginal students.

 What makes U of T a great choice for Aboriginal applicants?